TRANSLATE -- A Monte Carlo Simulation of Electron Transport in Liquid Argon: Electron-Argon Cross Sections

 \subsection{Excitations}

 Above $\mathcal{O}$(10) eV, enough energy is available to excite the argon atom.
-Over forty different excitation cross-sections are documented in the \texttt{LxCAT} database from the Biagi database~\cite{bib:biagiexcitation}.
+Over forty different excitation cross sections are documented in the \texttt{LxCAT} database from the Biagi database~\cite{bib:biagiexcitation}.
 While all are accounted for in this simulation, for bookkeeping purposes they are grouped in~$\sim1$ eV bands near 11, 13, 14, and 15 eV.
-While an important contribution to the total interaction cross-section, excitations have a significantly lower cross-section compared to elastic interactions.
+While an important contribution to the total interaction cross section, excitations have a significantly lower cross section compared to elastic interactions.
 In the simulation, whenever an excitation interaction occurs, an appropriate amount of energy is subtracted from the electron.
+The direction of the original electron causing the excitation is however left unchanged.
 Depending on the simulated excitation process, the energy subtracted from the electron is 11.68, 13.21, 14.10, or 15.23 eV.
 These values cover the span of excitation energies but do not fully encompass the complexity of individual levels that can be excited.
 To address the impact of this approximation we have studied the implementation of the modeling of excitations by assuming all have a single energy between 11 and 15 eV, and have found no noticeable variation in the observables of drift velocity, diffusion, or amplification studied in this work.
 Therefore, we conclude that the simulation is not particularly sensitive to the detailed treatment of the energy levels of the excitations.

+Not currently considered by the simulation is the production of Auger electrons and fluorescence photons by the relaxation of atomic excitations.
+While the simulation of these is not expected to considerably alter the results of the simulation, their inclusion is an area of improvement worth exploring in future work.